Contact: to connect; the state of physical touching. In military terminology: meeting the enemy; armed conflict with an opposing force.

-After hours of driving, I’d finally arrived at the small village.
-It was late in the afternoon.
-A girl, wearing a camouflage outfit was waiting for me.
-Leaving the main road, we continued towards the depths of the surrounding forest.
+After hours and hours of driving, I had finally arrived at the small village at the far end of the country.
+A girl, wearing camouflage, was waiting for me and we continued together towards the depths of the surrounding forest.
 Commands echoed among the trees as we reached a small clearing.
-There, between military tents, uniformed children around primary school age were lining up silently.
-One of them struggled with push-ups, with an officer counting above him.
-I was led to the canteen tent, where another team was preparing the tables for dinner.
+There, between military tents, primary school-aged children in uniform were lining up silently.
+One of them struggled with push-ups with an officer counting on him.
+I was escorted to the canteen tent, where another team was preparing the tables for dinner.

 The leaders of the NGO Honvédsuli [Home Defense School] – a family-support expert and a former French Legion soldier – believe they provide nature-oriented, group experience-based education.
 While the phenomenon of military education for adolescents has been nearly unknown in Hungary, it has a long tradition in many countries around the world.
 The Latin term ‘iuvenes’ or ‘iuventus’ – youth – was used for 14-year-old Roman boys who were old enough to start their first military training.